-Apple comes with a Touch ID function as well as tokenisation (no card details are exchanged), making it one of the most secure contactless payments.
+Apple comes with a Touch ID function as well as tokenization (which ensures no card details are exchanged), making it one of the most secure contactless payments.

-Formerly known as Android Pay, Google Pay powers all android NFC mobile payments.
-Customers pay by tapping on their phone through their Google Pay wallet.
-They can also use Google Pay to send money to friends and family.
+Formerly known as Android Pay, Google Pay powers all Android NFC mobile payments.
+Customers pay by tapping on their phone through their Google Pay mobile wallet.
+They can also use mobile wallet payments to send money to friends and family.

 There are other applications such as Visa payWave and Mastercard PayPass, which aren’t as commonly used.
-If you have NFC payments enabled on your card reader or phone, you’ll be able to accept all types of NFC mobile payments.
+So long as you have NFC payments enabled on your card reader or phone, you’ll be able to accept all types of NFC mobile payments.

 Having the option to take payment via NFC makes the selling process frictionless for customers.
 Not only that, but practically everyone already owns a smartphone.
-We’ll likely see this payment method overtake cards due to its accessibility.
+We’ll likely see this payment method overtake cards because of its accessibility.

-Yes, NFC mobile payments are in fact more secure than Chip and PIN debit card payments.
+Yes, NFC mobile payments are just as secure as EMV and Chip and PIN credit/debit card payments.
+They are safer than magnetic stripe cards which are more susceptible to fraud.
 Whether you have an NFC payment app like Pomelo Pay or you’re utilising contactless technology that is native to your mobile, the security aspects remain the same.